• Skip to primary navigation

 I also added a little homemade bacon brittle to the cookie dough to add a little salt and smokiness to the cookies, but it's entirely optional.
 I ground it down in the food processor into a fine but still granular mixture.
 This popcorn brittle could also work here, which makes pretty awesome popcorn brittle brownies.

-To make these maple cookies, you will use the creaming method, where the butter and sugar are whipped for 3 minutes before adding the eggs, and then the mixture is whipped for another 8 minutes.
 Do not skip this and make sure to beat the mixture at each step for the full time to incorporate a ton of air but to also properly emulsify the fats with the other ingredients.
-Otherwise, your cookies may spread.

 A sheet pan of freshly baked maple coookies.